targomo/targomo-java/README.md

 ### 0.33.0
 - Add an `equals` method for `RoutingOptions`
+- Add the possibility to set metadata for criterion definition

 ### 0.32.0
 - Remove use of the temporary parameter "multiple" for poi gravitation